stax76/KeyLauncher/README.md

 Recently I decided to move my passwords and private information to BitWarden and my notes to Google Keep.

-Finally, after 15 years I decided to release it as open source project and hope more people find it useful.
+Finally, after 15 years I decided to release it as an open source project and hope more people find it useful.

 Links